-- Checks whether the ClusterSet replication channel is replicating from the current primary cluster, and reconfigures it to do that if it isn't already. - · Restarts the ClusterSet replication channel. - Clears the INVALIDATED status for the cluster.
+- Checks whether the ClusterSet replication channel is replicating from the current primary cluster, and reconfigures it to do that if it isn't already. - Resets the replication user's password. - Restarts the ClusterSet replication channel. - Clears the INVALIDATED status for the cluster.